odi-nareeh/2025F_INF651/README.md

 ## Submission checklist (for Blackboard / GitHub)
 Before submission, include the following in your GitHub repo or ZIP:
-- All source files: `index.html`, `styles.css`, `script.js`.
+- All source files: `index.html`, `styles.css`, `app.js`.
 - README.md with run instructions (this file).
 - `submission.pdf` — a short PDF (8 pages) summarizing features, JS concepts used, challenges, and possible enhancements.
-- A single ZIP or GitHub link to the repository.
+- A single ZIP or GitHub link to the repository..
-- Optional: a short GIF or MP4 demonstrating the app (useful for graders).

 ### Grading mapping
 - Functionality: interactive product filtering, cart (add/remove), checkout demo, contact form.